In Florida And Georgia, Heated Campaigns For Governor Boil Over In Controversies

 In a statement, the Abrams campaign said that her actions were part of a "permitted, peaceful protest against the Confederate emblem in the flag" as "Georgia was at a crossroads, struggling with how to overcome racially divisive issues, including symbols of the Confederacy, the sharpest of which was the inclusion of the Confederate emblem in the Georgia state flag."
 The emblem was eventually fully removed from the state flag in 2003.

-Amidst a growing national debate over lingering artifacts of the confederacy and its ties to white supremacy, Abrams has also called for the removal of a Confederate carving in Stone Mountain, Ga.
+Amid a growing national debate over lingering artifacts of the Confederacy and its ties to white supremacy, Abrams has also called for the removal of a Confederate carving at Stone Mountain.
 Kemp, however, has said the monument should be protected from "the radical left."

-In neighboring Florida, race has been part of the bitter race between Gillum and former GOP Rep. Ron DeSantis from the outset.
+In neighboring Florida, race has been part of the bitter contest between Gillum and former GOP Rep. Ron DeSantis from the outset.
 The day after the primary, DeSantis had to apologize after saying that Florida voters shouldn't "monkey this up" by electing his black opponent.
 DeSantis' campaign said he had simply been talking about Gillum's policies, but many saw it as a racist dog whistle.

 Now, two weeks from Election Day, NBC News obtained a new robocall targeting Gillum that refers to him as a "negro" and a "monkey."